benwiz/graphics/README.md

 ## To Do

+- Try to reduce the bundle size... maybe switch back to local p5.min.js or figure out how to access the min file in npm package
 - Improve the UX and make it pretty
     - Include model selection
     - Need better signalling for "thinking" time